verida/storage-node/README.md

 - `DB_REJECT_UNAUTHORIZED_SSL`: Boolean indicating if unauthorized SSL certificates should be rejected (`true` or `false`).
 Defaults to `false` for development testing.
 Must be `true` for production environments otherwise SSL certificates won't be verified.
 DB_PUBLIC_USER: Alphanumeric string for a public database user.
 These credentials can be requested by anyone and provide access to all databases where the permissions have been set to `public`.
 DB_PUBLIC_PASS: Alphanumeric string for a public database password.
+- `ACCESS_TOKEN_EXPIRY`: Number of seconds before an access token expires.
+The protocol will use the refresh token to obtain a new access token.
+CouchDB does not support a way to force the expiry of an issued token, so the access token expiry should always be set to 5 minutes (300)
+- `REFRESH_TOKEN_EXPIRY`: Number of seconds before a refresh token expires.
+Users will be forced to re-login once this time limit is reached.
+This should be set to 7 days (604800).

 ### Windows environment variables